MyPravite-Project/webgui/README.md

 If the installer encounters any errors, it will offer to automatically send a problem report.
 Please allow it to do so if this happens.
 The problem report contains several autodetected values (such as operating system and machine architecture) as well as the text of the fatal error message.
-No user identifying information or passwords are sent.
+No user identifying information is sent.
+Passwords may be sent if the failed command includes a password.

 After the installer completes, a `webgui.sh` file will be left in the install directory you picked, along with the `WebGUI` directory containing the install.